senzing-garage/sz-sdk-python/docs/source/index.rst

-.. g2-sdk-python-abstract documentation master file, created by sphinx-quickstart on Thu Dec 14 15:35:47 2023.
+.. sz-sdk-python-abstract documentation master file, created by sphinx-quickstart on Thu Dec 14 15:35:47 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to g2-sdk-python-abstract's documentation!
+Welcome to sz-sdk-python-abstract's documentation!
 ==================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   modules